-Depreciation is calculated on a straight-line basis in accordance with information disclosure guidelines using a standard life for the asset.
-Depreciation costs for 2018/19 are forecast using historical depreciation on our regulatory asset base (RAB sourced from schedule 4 of the 2017 Information Disclosures (IDs).
+Depreciation is calculated on a straight-line basis in accordance with ID Determination using a standard life for the asset2.
+Depreciation costs for the year ending 31 March 2020 are forecast using historical depreciation on our regulatory asset base (RAB sourced from schedule 4 of the 2018 Information Disclosures Schedules3.

-&lt;sup>1 Please note the forecast business costs are in 2017/18 dollar terms when prices are set.
+Please note the forecast business costs are in 2017/18 dollar terms when prices are set.